 Rule 5.
 Social media income

 If you’re an influencer or content creator online, chances are you already know about how great it is to get some sweet, sweet money on the side from social media.
-I however am not, and was hella curious and so I asked about it and how it works.
+I however am not, and was hella curious about this, so I asked about it and how it works.

 Ultimately social media income can be added to your tax-time claims, and you can actually knock quite a bit of money off your tax due to internet costs and data plans.

-All money is taxable in the eyes of the government, but (on the side) social media money won’t often be large enough to really dent your end of financial year taxes.
+All money is taxable in the eyes of the government, but (on the side) social media money won’t often be large enough to really put a dent in your EOFY taxes.

-Congrats influencers on your multiple claims that await you.
+Congrats influencers on the multiple claims that await you.

 As for us small fry, it looks like getting that second job won’t really hurt us in the long run.
 It’s all about being smart, keeping track of expenses and getting that money, honey.